 Minrs by Kevin Sylvester

-Action & intrigue in outer space — this book will hook you right away.
+Action & intrigue in outer space — this science fiction book will hook you right away.
 Christopher’s space colony home is attacked by pirates.
 He and many other children escape to the underground mines.
-Christopher’s determined to help the others find food, water, and the emergency beacon but first, they’ll have to work together and confronting a terrible truth about the Melming Mining company.
+Christopher’s determined to help the others find food, water, and the emergency beacon but first, they’ll have to work together and confront a terrible truth about the Melming Mining company.
 The third and final book in the trilogy is out now.
 This is a not-to-miss middle-grade sci-fi series.

 The Ghost Network: Activate by I.I.
 Davidson